 Animals, other than fish, are not permitted in residence halls.
 Any aquarium larger than a 20 gallon tank will need special approval from the Hall Director or Assistant Director of Residence Life.
 Students keeping pets must immediately remove the pet and will be subject to disciplinary action (including a possible $50 fine or restorative service).

-Preferred housing includes Hagen Hall, the townhouses, McCarthy Hall, Tiedemann Hall, and the houses.
+Preferred housing includes Hagen Hall, the townhouses, McCarthy Hall, Tiedemann Hall, and off-campus houses.

 Certain times of the day have been designated "quiet hours."
 These are Sunday-Thursday, 10 p.m. to 8 a.m.; and Friday and Saturday, midnight to 10 a.m.
 During all established quiet hours, noise may not be heard outside the resident's room or window.
 Thematic Housing residents have the opportunity to expand quiet hours for their communities.
 Violators will receive a minimum $25 fine.
 During finals week, 24-hour quiet hours are in effect.
 Violators will receive a minimum $50 fine during 24-hour quiet hours.
 While these are standard quiet hour guidelines, all noise will be kept to a reasonable minimum level 24 hours a day.
 This is a general courtesy to others.